 WIG ceramic vase by Tania Da Cruz

-WIG vase is an exclusive creation in the shape of the head for modern interiors by Tania Da Cruz.
-This beautiful head sculpture-cum-flower vase is crafted using ceramic to turn your interior into an interesting space featuring classic sculpture holding a bunch of beautiful flowers.
+WIG vase is an exclusive creation in the shape of a head for modern interiors by Tania Da Cruz.
+This beautiful head sculpture-cum-flower vase is crafted using ceramic to turn your interior into an interesting space featuring a classic sculpture holding a bunch of beautiful flowers.
 You can place it under the staircase or lobby area to add a lively touch to your interior.

 U-shaped glass flower vase design BY Jan Padrnos

-Whale flower vase by Clever Design
+Whale-shaped flower vase by Alessandro Beda